Helping to Predict the Future

 What is active investment management?

-Active management uses sophisticated technology and economic data to identity the impact of these variables.
+Active management uses sophisticated technology and economic data to identify the impact of these variables.

 Using investment strategies based on these factors, we can generate “alerts” and “stops” that signal when it is time to buy or sell.
 Based on this information, we can determine whether investors should be heavily invested in the market – or whether they should temporarily pull their money out of the market.